Bill Owens (Colorado politician)

-William Forrester Owens (born October 22, 1950) is an American former politician who served as the 40th Governor of Colorado, from 1999 to 2007.
+William Forrester Owens (born October 22, 1950) is an American former politician who served as the 40th governor of Colorado, from 1999 to 2007.
 A member of the Republican Party, he was re-elected in 2002, amassing 62.6% of the vote, the largest Republican share of the vote in state history.
-As of 2025, he is the last Republican to serve as and/or be elected Governor of Colorado.
+As of 2026, he is the most recent Republican to have served as governor of Colorado.

 Early life

 Owens was born in Fort Worth, Texas, where he graduated from Paschal High School.
 While a sophomore in high school, Owens was appointed a Page in the U.S. House of Representatives by Congressman (and later, Speaker of the House) Jim Wright.
 Owens was assigned by the Doorkeeper of the House to the Republican cloakroom, where he worked for notable Republicans who were serving in the House then such as George H. W. Bush, Gerald Ford, and Bob Dole.

 He attended Stephen F. Austin State University where he served as vice president and president of the student body.
 While at Stephen F. Austin, Owens served as a coordinator of the Students for George Bush in George H.W.
 Bush's unsuccessful campaign for the U.S. Senate.
 It was during this campaign that Owens would first meet future President George W. Bush.
 Owens earned a master's degree in Public Affairs from the University of Texas, Lyndon B. Johnson School of Public Affairs, where he was awarded a full two-year fellowship.

 Following his graduate work, Owens accepted a position in the Washington, D.C., office of Touche Ross & Company.
 He moved to Colorado in 1977, after accepting a position with the Gates Corporation.
 He later served as executive director of the Colorado Petroleum Association, and as Executive Vice President of the Rocky Mountain Oil and Gas Association.